dogukanuhn/ProjectManagement/README.md

 # ProjectManagement
+This project not a complete Project management system.

 I'm trying to implements Clean Architecture + CQRS + JWT + MongoDb + SMTP in this project.

 There is a Worker Service for handle expired cards and inform to NotificationEmail property

 # Swagger